 Ranitidine, brand name Zantac, is now marketed as Zantac 360, which contains a different active ingredient (famotidine).
 Famotidine is in the same class as ranitidine and works the same way but has not been found to contain unacceptable levels of NDMA.

 What Is GERD-Acid Reflux:

 Heartburn is the most common symptom associated with acid reflux or Gastro Esophageal Reflux Disease (GERD).
-The esophageal sphincter is a kind of valve located at the end of the esophagus and opens during the intake to let food into the stomach.
+The esophageal sphincter is a kind of valve located at the end of the esophagus and opens during intake to let food into the stomach.
 Then the muscle contracts rapidly to prevent food and stomach juices back into the esophagus.

 Heartburn is a burning pain behind the breastbone, which can extend upward toward the neck.
 Sometimes food or liquids back to the throat or mouth with a sour taste and burning, especially when you bend or lie down.